Why Breathing May Help Reduce Hip Pain

 As a physical therapist, I see people navigate this cycle constantly, and I know how heavily it impacts their quality of life.
-When your hips feel locked, it creates a real struggle during the everyday activities you love and need to do.
+When your hips feel locked, it can create a real struggle with the everyday activities you love and need to do.
 It can make walking with friends feel daunting, turn grocery shopping into a chore, and even make it hard to bend down comfortably to pick up your kids or grandkids. 🛍️

 While a physical therapist must perform a full clinical assessment to pinpoint the exact root cause of your pain, looking at how you breathe is often a crucial piece of the puzzle.
 Everybody is unique, and hip pain can stem from structural issues, weakness, or joint alignment.
 However, optimizing your breathing mechanics is a powerful, foundational tool that can significantly help alleviate discomfort and restore a sense of ease to your movement. 💃🏻🕺🏽🤸🏽